Analyzing Constellation Brands (STZ.B) and The Competition

 Constellation Brands (NYSE:STZ.B – Get Rating) is one of 30 publicly-traded companies in the “Beverages” industry, but how does it compare to its peers?
-We will compare Constellation Brands to similar businesses based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.
+We will compare Constellation Brands to similar companies based on the strength of its institutional ownership, profitability, dividends, analyst recommendations, valuation, earnings and risk.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for Constellation Brands and its peers, as reported by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Constellation Brands and its peers, as provided by MarketBeat.

 |Sell Ratings